parth-develops/parth-develops/README.md

 </div>

 ###
-<p dir="auto"><b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't directly reflect experience or skill level.</p>
+<p dir="auto"><b>Note:</b> "Most used languages" shown in the stats is only a metric of the languages my public code consists of and doesn't directly reflect experience or skill level.</p>